DiscoverAtlanta.com homepage

 Flora, Fauna & Flight returns to the Fernbank Museum of Natural History.
 (Photo courtesy of Fernbank Museum of Natural History)

-The popular exhibit Flora, Fauna & Flight returns to Fernbank Museum of Natural History on Saturday and continues through June 23.
+The popular exhibit Flora, Fauna & Flight has returned to Fernbank Museum of Natural History and is on display through June 23.
 Among the things to do are (1) explore the difference between gliding and flying; (2) pose for photos in front of features including butterflies and bats; (3) discover the physics of flight; and (4) see plant and animal sculptures among the trees, grasses, plants and flowers of WildWoods.

 Balloon Museum Pops into Pullman Yards